 Potatoes are washed before they are bagged, but it’s still a good idea to give them a good rinse before peeling, and usually again after the peels are removed to ensure you don’t have any grit or dirt.

-- Season with salt & pepper and serve.
+Mash the potatoes with warmed cream, melted butter, and the roasted garlic.
+Season with salt & pepper and serve.

 - Parmesan: Make these into garlic parmesan mashed potatoes by adding in some finely grated parmesan.